MindMimicLabs/paper-template/README.md

 The below steps can be taken to "re-play" the project's process.
 Each step may refer to a different README.
 In these cases, the step in that README will aslo be noted.
-It is recomended you read the full README as sometimes a step may contain a shortcut or other prior assumed knoledge.
+It is recommended you read the full README as sometimes a step may contain a shortcut or other prior assumed knowledge.

 When the work is still _in-progress_ a note of TODO, DOING, DONE should be added to the front